Chenlu Ye

 Publications and Preprints

-(α-β) means that the order is decided by rock–paper–scissors and (*) denotes equal contribution.
+(Alphabetical) means that the order is decided by rock–paper–scissors and (*) denotes equal contribution.

-We formulate the real-world RLHF process as a reverse-KL regularized contextual bandits and study its theoretical property by proposing statistically efficient algorithms with finite-sample theoretical guarantee.
+We formulate the real-world RLHF process as a reverse-KL regularized contextual bandit and study its theoretical property by proposing statistically efficient algorithms with a finite-sample theoretical guarantee.
 We also connect our theoretical findings with practical algorithms (e.g. DPO, RSO), offering new tools and insights for the algorithmic design of alignment algorithms.

-3. Corruption-Robust Offline Reinforcement Learning with General Function Approximation
+4. Corruption-Robust Offline Reinforcement Learning with General Function Approximation

 Chenlu Ye*, Rui Yang*, Quanquan Gu and Tong Zhang, NeurIPS 2023.